Dave Canterbury: Teaching

+Broadcasting

 On the show Dual Survival, Canterbury demonstrated various survival skills, such as how to cauterize an injury using gunpowder and fire.
 He intentionally sliced open his own arm and then had his co-host, Cody Lundin, use this technique to stop the bleeding.

 In 2012 the producers decided Canterbury would not be returning to the show when it was found that he lied about his military record.